Kazooki123/StarloBot/README.md

 Database used: PostgresSQL

-Language: Python 3.12
+Language: Python 3.12/3.13
+Server: Rust-based

 Huggingface models **used**: Stable Diffusion xl-1 & Mistral-7B-Instruct-2.0

 ## Commands

-- !askwiki - Pulls a wiki page, summarizes it and sends it as an embed (Has limits).
+- !askwiki - Pulls a wiki page, summarizes it and sends it as an embed.
-- !ai_art - Generates an A.I image (PREMIUM ONLY).
+- !ai_img - Generates an A.I image (PREMIUM ONLY).
 - !blackjack - Plays a game of blackjack.
 - !bibleverse - Sends a bible verse.
-- !playcards - Plays a game of high-cards!
+- !playcards - Plays a game of cards!
 - !jokes - Gets the most funny, random and goofy jokes.
 - !bored - Get a random activity to fight boredom.
 - !setempire 'name' 'continent' - Set and create your empire!
 Expand and loot your opponents!